Down the Rabbit Hole: Developing Professional OpinionsOctober 09, 2020 - by Terence Kadlec, Bruce A. Barnes

 - Develop an “if, then” question.

 - Experiment/Test.
 Compare the physical evidence to the hypothesis.
-If necessary, form new hypothesis and repeat step until certainty is reached.
+If necessary, form a new hypothesis and repeat steps until certainty is reached.

-- Explain why hypothesis is correct through tests/evidence.
+- Explain why the hypothesis is correct through tests/evidence.

 - Present the professional opinion.

 In parallel to the scientific method, is the industry standard published by the American Society of Testing and Materials (ASTM), ASTM E620 – Standard Practice for Reporting Opinions of Scientific or Technical Experts.
 A review of ASTM E620 reveals the parallel sections that hold experts accountable in forming and presenting professional opinions.
 Such includes evaluating the facts, using logic and reasoning, and presenting scientifically supported opinions and conclusions.